SeasoulChris/apollo/docs/storage-and-database-guide.md

 ### Partner's Baidu BOS or Azure Blob

 If the job is from partner, they will provide their credentials to us.
-With `self.partner_stroage()` you'll get either a BOS or a Blob instance whose root is `/mnt/partner`.
+With `self.partner_storage()` you'll get either a BOS or a Blob instance whose root is `/mnt/partner`.
 Note that it might NOT be writable!
 And actually we don't recommend to write to partner's storage directly.